Tuesday, June 19, 2018

 An Exegetical And Theological Analysis Of Ephesians 1:1-13

 Ephesians 1 concerns predestination for blessings, not who will specifically be recipients of salvation.
-It concerns what happens to those who get saved.
+This verse emphasizes that believers have obtained an inheritance, a metaphor for the eternal blessings and spiritual riches granted to them.
+This inheritance is part of God’s predetermined plan, signifying His purpose and sovereign will in the lives of believers.
 Those who are faithful to God have been predestined to be conformed to the image of Jesus Christ.
+This conformity is the process of sanctification, where believers grow in Christlikeness.
+The phrase "having been predestined" signifies that these blessings and this transformation were part of God’s eternal plan.
 We are included in Him the moment we believe from the heart the message of the gospel (Ephesians 1:13).
 We were not predestined to be in Christ, but are predestined "in Him."
-Election is conditioned on faith.
+This indicates that predestination is based on our union with Christ, and election is conditioned on faith.

 Wednesday, June 6, 2018